-Vyrologix Leronlimab Description
+Vyrologix Leronlimab Description For 2022

 Only two documented cases of HIV cure have been reported, the Berlin and London patients, who both were cured via allogeneic stem cell transplants from CCR5-deficient donors.
 However, in pre-clinical studies, Leronlimab has demonstrated the ability to mimic CCR5 deficiency by binding to CCR5 receptors, thereby preventing HIV from interacting with its primary co-receptor.

-Vyrologix Leronlimab Indications - COVID-19
+Vyrologix Leronlimab Indication For COVID-19

 The "cytokine storm" is believed to play an integral role in developing acute respiratory distress syndrome (ARDS) in those affected by COVID-19.
-Chemokines and chemokine receptors play a critical role in the recruitment, activation, and coordination of leukocytes in lung inflammation's pathophysiology.
-The ARDS of COVID-19 results from the accumulation of neutrophils within the pulmonary circulation and alveolar spaces.
+Chemokines and chemokine receptors play a critical role in the recruitment, activation, and coordination of leukocytes in lung inflammation's pathophysiology—the ARDS of COVID-19 results from the accumulation of neutrophils within the pulmonary circulation and alveolar spaces.

 Leronlimab Indication for Liver Fibrosis